conda-forge/conda-forge.github.io/src/index.rst

   Please be aware that the order of your conda package channels is important, especially when you combine conda-forge with other channels, e.g. ``bioconda``.

-  Please refer to :ref:`multiple_channels` for more information.
+  Please refer to :ref:`multiple_channels` for pitfalls and more information.

 Announcements
 =============